Kindergarten Book List

 by Kristie Burns

 This magical tale tells about how the herb red clover came to be.
 In the process of telling the tale the child learns about ways to use the herb red clover for healing and health.
 What makes this book even more magical is that it is illustrated with watercolors from Waldorf students in Chicago and their teacher.
-You can purchase the e-book HERE or the print edition HERE.

 The Snail’s Spell